FrozzLab/FrozzLab/README.md

-### Beginner-intermediate programmer with experience in Java, C# and Python.
+### Unity Game Developer, with additional experience in Web Development and Databases.